Oral Hygiene With Braces

-When you have braces, it's imperative to have excellent hygiene.
-Brush and floss after each meal to keep your teeth and soft tissues healthy throughout your orthodontic treatment
+When you have braces, it's imperative to follow your College Station Orthodontist's tips in order to maintain excellent hygiene.
+Brush and floss after each meal to keep your teeth and soft tissues healthy throughout your orthodontic treatment.

 Food particles can accumulate on teeth and braces and, over time, become plaque.
 The buildup of accumulated bacteria can lead to periodontal disease, tooth decay, and even loss of teeth.
 To avoid these problems, take special care of your teeth, gums, and braces by brushing and flossing daily.